turnerk/GooFit/README.md

 * To run the simple fit example type:
         ./simpleFitExample
 (If you didn't define ROOTSYS the data and fits will be written to stdout)

+* To run the simple fit with MPI, type: mpiexec -ppn (#gpus in node) ./simpleFitExample

 Acknowledgement